whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 - [Power Distribution Units](#power-distribution-units)
 - [Issues Regarding Power Loss to the BMC or PDU](#issues-regarding-power-loss-to-the-bmc-or-pdu)

-A high-availability Lustre file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this chapter.
+A high-availability Lustre* file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this chapter.

-If you are creating a Lustre file system that will use OpenZFS as the backend, see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.
+If you are creating a Lustre* file system that will use OpenZFS as the backend, see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.

-In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Manager for Lustre\* software.

 Overall System Configuration
 ----------------------------